- Members Holiday Party

 The Rise of New Bedford

-In the mid 18th century Nantucket emerged as the world’s most vigorous whaling port, with a substantial fleet dedicated exclusively to pelagic sperm and right whaling on distant grounds, and a highly developed network of merchants and mariners to prosecute the hunt.
+In the mid 18th century Nantucket emerged as the world’s most vigorous whaling port in the colonies, with a substantial fleet dedicated exclusively to pelagic sperm and right whaling on distant grounds, and a highly developed network of merchants and mariners to prosecute the hunt.
 However, while Nantucketers themselves owned and manned the ships, it was a cartel of merchants in Boston, Newport, and Providence, who controlled the catch, refined the oil, manufactured spermaceti candles, and set the prices for oil and bone.
 The cartel even monopolized the coastwise and foreign export routes that brought American products to market.
-By the 1760s some of Nantucket’s most prominent whaling merchants, the Rotch and Rodman families, grew weary of the cartel monopoly and rebelled against it, moving their operations to the little village on the Acushnet.
+By the 1760s some of Nantucket’s most prominent whaling merchants, Joseph Rotch and his son William, as well as Quaker families from Newport, the Howland’s and Rodman’s, grew weary of the cartel monopoly and rebelled against it, moving their operations to the little village on the Acushnet.
 Here they continued to mount whaling voyages but also started refining whale oil and manufacturing spermaceti candles on their own.
 They also developed an independent import-export network up and down the American coast and on both sides of the Atlantic.

 It was on this rebellious basis, on the eve of the American Revolution, that New Bedford was really founded and its future course as a whaling port charted.